 Employees’ Emotional Health

-An employee’s productivity level is only as goods the emotional commitment that they give to their job.
-When they have little interactions with the rest of the workforce, the chances are that they will be emotionally impaired.
+An employee’s productivity level is only as goods as the emotional commitment that they give to their job.
+When they have little interaction with the rest of the workforce, the chances are that they will be emotionally impaired.
 Often, this situation results in burnout or resistance to the slightest change, especially if the change makes the office environment even more depressing.

 An open space ensures that employees can enjoy different kinds of interactions every day vis-à-vis the typical compartmentalized office design.
 They will feel like part of a community when they work as a team to solve a problem.
 Even better, it becomes easier to make friends in the workplace when using an open plan office design.